-Consumer International net sales in 2011 were \$509.1 million, an increase of \$65.1 million or 14.7% as compared to 2010.
+Consumer International net sales in 2012 were \$510.1, an increase of \$1.0 or 0.2% as compared to 2011.
 The components of the net sales change are the following:

-Net Sales-Consumer International December 31, 2011
+Net Sales-Consumer International December 31, 2012

-Product volumes sold 4.3%
+Product volumes sold 3.9%

-Pricing/Product mix (0.2%)
+Pricing/Product mix (0.6%)

-Foreign exchange rate fluctuations
+Foreign exchange rate fluctuations (3.3%)

-Acquired product lines (1) 2.0%
+Acquired product lines (1) 3.1%

-Divested products (2)

-Change in fiscal calendar (3)
+Change in fiscal calendar (2) (2.9%)

-Sales in anticipation of information systems upgrade 0.0%

-Net Sales increase
+Net Sales increase 0.2%

-- (1) On June 28, 2011, the Company acquired the BATISTE dry shampoo product line Net sales of this product line subsequent to the acquisition are included in the Company's segment results.
-(See Note 6 to the consolidated financial statements included in this Annual Report for further information.) - (2) Product lines divested included the BRILLO and certain LAMBERT KAY product lines, which were divested in the first quarter of 2010. - (3) Beginning in 2012, the Company's quarterly periods changed to a calendar year reporting basis.
-To facilitate this change, the fourth quarter of 2011 included an additional period of reporting for those three subsidiaries outside of North America that used to report one month prior to period presented.
-This change resulted in increasing 2011 net sales by \$14.3 million or 3.3% and had a nominal impact on net income for the year.
+- (1) On June 28, 2011, the Company acquired BATISTE dry shampoo.
+Net sales of this product line subsequent to the acquisition are included in the Company's segment results.
+(See Note 6 to the consolidated financial statements included in this Annual Report for further information.) - (2) Beginning in 2012, the Company changed to a calendar year reporting basis.
+To facilitate this change, the fourth quarter of 2011 included an additional period of reporting for those three subsidiaries outside of North America that previously reported one month prior to period presented.
+This change increased 2011 net sales by \$14.3 and had a nominal impact on net income for 2011.

-Higher sales volumes in Canada, Australia, and Mexico, as well as higher U.S. exports, contributed to the sales increase.
+Higher sales volumes in 2012 occurred principally in Canada, United Kingdom and France.
+Higher U.S. exports also contributed to the sales increase.
+The BATISTE acquisition contributed a full year of sales as compared to six months in 2011.

-Consumer International income before income taxes was \$68.9 million in 2011, an increase of \$16.3 million compared to 2010.
-Higher profits are attributable to the higher sales volume, the effect of foreign exchange rates and lower allocated interest expense, partially offset by unfavorable pricing and sales mix and higher shipping costs.
-The additional fiscal period did not have a material effect on income before taxes.
+Consumer International income before income taxes was \$71.0 in 2012, an increase of \$2.1 compared to 2011.
+Higher profits are attributable to higher sales volume and contribution from the BATISTE acquisition, partially offset by higher commodity costs, unfavorable pricing and product mix and unfavorable foreign exchange rates.